Go to the Staff section

 Students who have been asked by their DSA funding body to pay £200 towards a computer can apply for a reimbursement of this amount.
-Students are eligible if their family income has been assessed by the Student Loans Company as below £42,875.
-Students in receipt of an NHS Bursary are eligible if they receive the full bursary available to them.
+For the academic year 2018-19, students on eligible courses whose family income has been means-tested by the Student Loans Company for undergraduate funding as below £42,875 can apply for this via the Disability and Dyslexia/SpLD Teams.

 In instances where a student's needs cannot be met using electronic resources, assistive technology and support to use these, a contribution may also be available to the student to cover printing costs.
 This is at the discretion of the Dyslexia/SpLD Adviser and will be assessed per academic year on the student's needs and course requirements.

 Yes.
 For more information, please refer to our website:

 Brookes has made it possible for students to use the Sensus Access Service to convert a document from an inaccessible format (eg image-only PDF file, JPEG pictures, Powerpoint presentations) into an accessible format including MP3 or DAISY audio book.

 Enrolled Brookes students can have Microsoft Office 365 for free for the duration of the course.
 This includes access to the full Office suite (Word, Excel, Powerpoint, Onenote, etc) for up to five different PCs, five tablets including iPad, Android or Windows, plus five phones.
 Also included is 1TB of cloud storage.